VMadhuranga/calculator/README.md

+# Calculator

-This is The Odin Project's calculator project assignment
+This is TOP curriculums's Calculator project assignment

-This calculator can do simple calculation like good old pocket calculator
+This is the final project in the TOP curriculum's Foundation path where I need to build simple calculator with basic math operation with all the knowledge gathered in this path

 Live preview: https://vmadhuranga.github.io/calculator/